-The silver Pavilion with a unique dry sand garden, located at the end of the path of philosophy.
+The silver Pavilion with an unique dry sand garden, located at the end of the path of philosophy.

-Jisho-ji Temple, located at the foot of Higashiyama mountains in Kyoto, is better known as Ginkaku-ji, the Silver Pavilion.
-Ginkaku-ji Temple was built as a retirement villa for the Shogun Ashikaga Yoshimasa in 1482, modeled on his grandfather’s villa, famed Kinkaku-ji Temple, the golden Pavilion and the villa was converted into a Zen temple after his death in 1490.
+Jisho-ji Temple is located at the foot of Higashiyama mountains in Kyoto.
+The temple is better known as Ginkaku-ji or the Silver Pavilion.
+Originally Ginkaku-ji Temple was built as a retirement villa for the Shogun Ashikaga Yoshimasa in 1482.
+It was modeled on his grandfather’s villa, famed Kinkaku-ji Temple, the golden Pavilion.
+And then the villa was converted into a Zen temple after his death in 1490.
 Now It belongs to the Rinzai Zen sect.

 Despite its name, the Silver Pavilion was never plated with silver.
 It is said that the name appear as a nickname to contrast it with the Golden Pavilion.
 Instead, it is explained that the Temple’s dark exterior appear silvery by the moon light reflection.